grantbow/fit/README.md

 start small as grow gradually as users, use cases and developers are added.
 This issue system can help at each stage.

+Generally one issue set is used for one git repository but recursive issues directories are being supported.
+As complexity increases adding multiple `issues/` directories in different parts of your git repo helps keep things focused.
+Features are being added to comprehensively manage a hierarchy of `issues/` directories.

+As the number of past issues grows closed issues can simply be deleted or an archive can hold the inactive issues.
+While deleting issues helps keep things uncluttered issues still have value over time.
+A compromise may be to delete them and retain an index of deleted `issues/` files so that they can still be found and processed as needed.

 bug can be aliased as a git subcommand such as `bug` or `issue`.
 Security concerns are handled like any other git repository.

-Generally one issue set is used for one git repository but recursive issues directories are being supported.

 bug software is written using [golang](https://golang.org) to make things easy, simple and reliable.
 Why go?
 [This video](https://vimeo.com/69237265) from a